 The continuation of conversion therapy is an ongoing human rights catastrophe that particularly threatens young people, according to the UN.

-Although efforts to restrict and ban the practice have gained momentum in recent years, conversion therapy still exists with little interference in much of the world, and the wide range of forms that it takes often undermine legal efforts to stop it.
+Efforts to restrict and ban the practice have gained momentum in recent years.
+But conversion therapy still exists with little interference in much of the world.
+And the wide range of forms that it takes often undermine legal efforts to stop it.

 Ending conversion therapy once and for all requires the public to fully understand the context surrounding the practice, its consequences, and how and why it persists.